halkyonio/operator/README.md

 ## Prerequisites

-In order to use the Halkyon Operator and the CRs, it is needed to install [Tekton Pipelines](https://tekton.dev/) and [KubeDB](http://kubedb.com) Operators.
+In order to use the Halkyon Operator and the CRs, the [Tekton Pipelines](https://tekton.dev/) and [KubeDB](http://kubedb.com) Operators need to be installed on the cluster.
 We assume that you have installed a K8s cluster as of starting from Kubernetes version 1.13.

 ### Local cluster using Minikube